flowswiss/enovy-gateway-cert-manager/README.md

-# Envoy Gateway v2 with cert-manager (Out-of-the-Box Solution)
+# Envoy Gateway v2 with cert-manager
 Complete, working configuration for Envoy Gateway with cert-manager and Let's Encrypt certificates using Gateway API.

 ## ✅ What Works